When To Kick em To The Curb

 A few months ago I was approached by a woman who had a burning sales question.
 Her question had to do with how people were reacting to her in the sales process.
 Since I love questions and anything related to selling, I was excited to hear what she wanted to know.

 She (let’s call her Laney to make the story easier to follow) felt it was important to share some context before she asked her question.
 A woman approached Laney and gave her some “feedback” on why she might be losing business.
-Laney makes handmade items which she sells at vendor events as well as online.
+Laney makes handmade items that she sells at vendor events as well as online.
 The woman pulled Laney aside to let her know that people might not want to buy from Laney because of her weight.
-Laney is a full figured woman.
+Laney is a full-figured woman.

 Laney wanted to know if I felt that her weight was causing people to not buy from her.
 She wondered if her weight was hurting her business.
 As I stood there listening to her heartfelt story I could feel my temperature rising.
 My response to her legitimate question was to ask her a question in return.
 My question was, “Laney, was the woman who offered you this feedback someone who makes her money by helping people lose weight?”